zarthur/CSCC-Fundamentals-Android-Notes/week_09_10/readme.md

 email address.
 Additionally, create a class to store a collection of contacts that implements the *Iterable* interface so that a for-each loop can be used with the the collection class.
-Demonstrate this functionality with a for-each loop in the *Main.main()* method that displays contact information.
+Demonstrate this functionality with a for-each loop that displays contact information.